shuky19/lab-project/readme.txt

 line_parser.h - Responsible on compiling one line in the file.

-structure.h - Responsible on managing all needed types for
+structure.h - Responsible on managing all needed types for compiling
-			  acourding to the פרםחקבא characterization.
+			  according to the project characterization.

 counter.h - Responsible on managing all counters and static data
 			needed for one file compilation.